hundredrabbits/Orca-c/README.md

 #### Controls

 - `ctrl+q`: quit
-- Arrow keys or `ctrl+h/j/k/l`: move cursor
+- arrow keys or `ctrl+h/j/k/l`: move cursor
 - `A`-`Z`, `a`-`z`, `0`-`9`, and other printable characters: write character to grid at cursor
-- Spacebar: play or pause
+- spacebar: play or pause
 - `ctrl+f`: step the simulation one tick forward
 - `ctrl+z` or `ctrl+u`: undo
 - `ctrl+c`: copy